roman-kashitsyn/phantom-newtype/README.md

 // Let's call them "archetypes". use phantom_newtype::{Amount, Id};

-// CentUnit here is just a fresh type that should never be constructed.
+// CentUnit here is just a marker that should never be constructed.
-// It allows us to forge a new type of amounts. struct CentUnit;
+// It allows us to forge a new type of amounts. enum CentUnit {}
 type Cents = Amount<CentUnit, u64>;
 //                            ^
 //                            Representation used for `Cents`.

 // Let's create another type of amounts.
-// phantom-newtype is not a replacement for a powerful units library though. struct YearUnit;
+// phantom-newtype is not a replacement for a powerful units library though. enum YearUnit {}
 type Years = Amount<YearUnit, u64>;

-// Any type can be used as a tag, it's not necessary to always define new structs. type UserId = Id<User, u64>;
+// Any type can be used as a marker, it's not necessary to always define fresh empty types. type UserId = Id<User, u64>;
 //                     ^
 //                     Representation used for `Id`.